Research into rare diseases

 A passion for understanding the brain and curing rare diseases

 Pierre Vanderhaeghen from the VIB-KU Leuven Center for Brain & Disease Research and ULB received the prestigious Generet prize in 2020 for his research into the development of the human brain and ways in which this goes wrong.
-Many rare diseases are caused by genetic mutations that make the brain develop incorrectly, which can lead to an intellectual deficiency or autism spectrum disorder.
+Many rare diseases are caused by genetic mutations that make the brain develop differently, which can lead to an intellectual deficiency or autism spectrum disorder.

 “You can hardly fix what you don’t understand,” Pierre explains.
 “Despite advances in medical and biotechnological research, there’s still much to be uncovered about rare diseases, particularly those that strike the brain, the most complex organ of all.
 I want to help to solve the mystery.
 What drives me and the team of dedicated researchers around me is our curiosity about the origins of the human brain: what makes it distinct from the brain of other species, including its sensitivity to particular diseases.”